What It Tastes Like

 "Why do people say 'chai tea'?"

 "Chai" already means tea, so "chai tea" technically repeats the word.
-In cafés, chai latte specifically means spiced tea mixed with milk.
+In cafés, chai latte refers to spiced tea with milk.

 "Is it caffeinated?"